gtalarico/flask-vuejs-template/README.md

 ### Running Application (Local Development server)

-> Note: For local development, I run both the Flask Development Server in parallel to webpack-dev-server.
+> For local development, I run both the Flask Development Server in parallel to webpack-dev-server.
-This allows me to serve the Flask api endpoint, while still taking advantage of the hot-reload and eslint.
+This allows me to serve the Flask api endpoint while still taking advantage of the hot-reload and eslinter.

+From `app/client/app`:

+1. Install npm dependencies.

+`npm install`

+2. Build the VueJs Application:

+`npm run build`

-> From application root directory:
+Then from the application root directory:

 `python run.py`

-This will server the `/api` endpoints at `localhost:5000`.
-You could also server the JS application, but this would not handle hot-reloading, js linting, etc.
+This will server the `/api` endpoint _and_ the built Vue application at `localhost:5000` The disadvantage of this method is that it does not offer hot-reloading, js linting, etc.

-> from app/client/app:

-`npm install`

-To install npm dependencies.
+To take advantage of these features, keep the flask server running on `localhost:5000`, and then start the webpack dev server from another shell.

+From `app/client/app`:

 `npm run dev`

 This will server the Vue.js frontend application on `localhost:8080`.

-Alternatively, you can also run just the flask server if you build your vuejs application first:

-`npm run build`

-This will pack the full application and save it in 'app/dist' where it can be served by the Flask Server.
-The disadvantage of this method is that you have to wait for a full build after every change
+Use this url during develoment to take advantage of hot-reloading and linting.

 ### Production Server